dfalt0/dfalt0.github.io/source/content/index.md

 -----
 ## Experience:
+- 4 months of building a startup
+- 1+ of freelance consulting as a Cybersecurity Specialist
-- 1.5 years of Systems Engineering experience w/ VMware & IoT services
+- 1.5 of Systems Engineering in devops, networking, and IT
-- 2.5 years of Junior Full-Stack Dev in PHP/Laravel via WAMP
+- 2.5 years of Fullstack Dev + Undergrad Research Assistant - PHP Laravel, MySQL, MATLAB, Python, JavaScript, uBlox GPS/GNSS
+- 2 years as IT Admin for Police Dept.

 ----

 ## "Projects I'm most proud of"

-My most exceptional work is the newest thing that I'm working on, because I'm always trying to get better, be better, and am better - Kaizen mindset

-1. AkinSec - my webapp startup that I built/building myself (solo founder) - https://akinsec.com
+1. AkinSec - my webapp startup that I'm building myself (solo founder) - https://akinsec.com

-IT compliance is boring and tedious work - that being said, it's a real contender for having AI be directly implemented in its creation and management, and that's my objective with this startup: to simply and expedite (correctly) the process of managing important IT compliance adherence with laws and regulations for businesses.

-I'm proud of it because I used new tech that I learned about on the go, and got better at existing language stacks as I worked to make it.

-TL;DR - Webapp IT compliance startup made in Next.js, TypeScript, Tailwind CSS, tRPC, Vercel, Base44
+Cybersecurity AI startup made in Next.js, TypeScript, Tailwind, Vercel, Base44

 -----------------